semaj90/Deeds-App-doesn-t-work--main--2-/markdown_files/IMPLEMENTATION_COMPLETE.md

 ## 🧩 SQLite3 JSON1 Extension & API Compatibility

 - **SQLite JSON1 extension is fully enabled and tested in `dev.db`.**
-- All JSON fields (e.g., `tags`, `data`, `embedding`) are stored as JSON and queried using SQLite's JSON1 functions.
+- All JSON fields (e.g., `tags`, `data`, `embedding`) are stored as JSON and queried using postgres JSON1 functions.
 - **Drizzle ORM** is configured to use JSON1 for all relevant fields, enabling:
   - Tag-based search and filtering in `/cases` and `/api/cases` endpoints
   - JSON array/object updates and queries in all API endpoints
   - Full compatibility with SvelteKit SSR, caching, and Playwright/unit tests
 - The database connection logic in `src/lib/server/db/index.ts` ensures:
-  - SQLite file path is used for local dev
+  - postgres file path is used for local dev
   - Directory is created if missing
   - WAL mode and foreign keys are enabled
-  - JSON1 extension is loaded if needed (modern SQLite/Better-SQLite3 includes it by default)
+  - JSON1 extension is loaded if needed (modern postgres)
 - **API endpoints** for cases, evidence, and all CRUD flows use JSON1 SQL (e.g., `json_each`, `json_extract`) for robust JSON support.
-- If you ever see errors about missing JSON1, update your SQLite/Better-SQLite3 version.
+- If you ever see errors about missing JSON1, update your postgres

 **Tested and Working:**
 - Tag-based search and filtering in UI and API